A New Brain: Recordings

+A new, updated cast recording was made by the cast of the 2015 Encores!
+Off-Center production (with the exception of Fogler, who was filming a movie in London at the time of the recording and was replaced by Christian Borle as Mr. Bungee) and was released February 5, 2016, by PS Classics.
+Unlike the original recording, this two-disc set contains the full show, including over 15 minutes of previously unrecorded music.
+Barbour reviewed this recording considerably less favorably, finding the performances technically skilled but emotionally distant and judging most of the show's new material inessential; he considered Groff's performance too placid for the role and Borle a weak substitute for Chip Zien's Mr. Bungee, though he praised Josh Lamon's turn as Richard and noted that Aaron Lazar's real-life diagnosis with ALS lent an unexpectedly poignant resonance to his performance as Roger.

 Critical reception

 Ben Brantley, in his review for The New York Times, wrote: "The problem is that for Mr. Finn (and probably, alas, for most people), happiness is definitely a blander muse than anxiety.
 A New Brain, which has been directed with wit and elegance by Graciela Daniele, has moments of captivating eccentricity.
 But watching it is often like passing a group of animated, slightly drunken revelers on the street: you're glad they have something to celebrate, but it's a private party, and you walk on by with a faint smile.
 Mr. Finn originally conceived what became A New Brain as a series of revue numbers, and it might have worked better in that format.
 As a story, shaped by Mr. Finn and his longtime collaborator, James Lapine, the show has a spliced-together feeling, a disjunctive quality at odds with the holistic spirit it seems to be aiming for."

+It won the 1999 Outer Critics Circle Award for Outstanding New Off-Broadway Musical and received two 1999 Drama Desk Award nominations, for Outstanding New Musical and Outstanding Music.